 Most of the cameras we’ll be looking at have interchangeable lenses, giving more control to the videographer.
 Different lenses will affect focal range, depth of field, and light management.
 Go wide or zoom in, you can decide how to build your story.

-There are many adapters on the market that allow other systems to adopt non-native lenses.
+There are many adapters on the market that allow other systems to mount non-native lenses.
 This provides great flexibility for lenses especially if you are in between systems or simply like having options!
 Aside from your common photo lenses from the likes of Canon, Nikon, shooters can use cine lenses which are video specific.
 They offer better optical abilities, construction, and functionality, but at a higher price point.

-Arguably one of the best video features in mirrorless cameras is the emergence of 5 axis in-body image stabilization (IBIS).
+Arguably one of the best video features in mirrorless cameras is the emergence of 5-axis in-body image stabilization (IBIS).
 Previously, video shooters invested in lenses with image stabilization to achieve stable handheld shots.
 With IBIS, it doesn’t matter what lens you use, every shot will gain stabilization.
 Fast prime lenses generally don’t include image stabilization, so this feature makes the impossible possible.

 Camera Size and Weight